So what is Urushi Handicraft? Traditional, Contemporary, and simply this

-Stepping into a specialty Japanese Urushi Lacquer gallery is much the same, but the stories it has to tell, are unlike any another!
+Stepping into a specialty Japanese Urushi Lacquer gallery, whether online or in person, is much the same, but the stories it has to tell, are unlike any another!

 That's because Urushi's beauty not only pleasures the eyes and hands through its craftsmanship, but also pleasures through the stories of its creation ... the stories beneath its lovely, silky-warm surfaces, the stories of the hows and the whys and the whats delighting humans for over 9000 years!
 That's a long story!
-But keep reading here for the condensed, 13-minute read, a new-angled story of timeless, Japanese Urushi Lacquer.
+Probably, though, the techniques really took off during the Edo Period (1603-1867), or what some call, "the age of craftsmen".
+But sit back for a while (about 13 minutes?) to find out a few new angles of timeless, Japanese Urushi Lacquer.

 What is Urushi?
 Briefly....